Anthony Edwards scores season-high 44, leads Timberwolves past Doncic-less Mavericks 118-110

 The Mavericks were without Luka Doncic on the second night of back-to-back games.
 Dallas fell at Cleveland 113-110 on Wednesday.

-Karl-Anthony Towns added 10 points for Minnesota, which improved to 13-1 at home this season.
+Karl-Anthony Towns added 10 points for Minnesota, which improved to 13-1 at home this season and has not lost back-to-back games all season.

-The Timberwolves trailed by one point midway through the third period before going on a 15-3 run to gain control and leading the rest of the way.
+The Timberwolves trailed by one point midway through the third period before going on a 15-3 run to gain control and lead the rest of the way.

+“We’ve got so many weapons, so many guys that draw a lot of attention,” Gobert said.
+“If we just execute and make the game easy, we’re hard to guard.
+When the ball gets a little stagnant, we make it harder on ourselves.
+Tonight we saw both faces.”

 Doncic missed his third game of the season with left quadriceps soreness, while Kyrie Irving missed his 11th straight with a right heel contusion.
 Dallas coach Jason Kidd said Doncic aggravated a quadriceps injury during the Christmas Day win against Phoenix.